 - One of the easiest ways to share an accessible PowerPoint presentation with others is to simply provide the user with the original PowerPoint file.
 This works if the presentation uses the standard slide layouts and other best practices outlined below have been followed.

-- In PowerPoint 2010 and 2012 (Windows only) you can use the new Accessibility Checker to check for common accessibility issues.
+- In PowerPoint 2010 and later you can use the new Microsoft Accessibility Checker to check for common accessibility issues.